Julie Gregg: Stage

 Gregg was also a stage actress and singer, a veteran of national tours of Fanny and How to Succeed in Business Without Really Trying.
 She also portrayed Julie LaVerne in Show Boat on tour in 1981.

 Her only appearance on Broadway was as school teacher Laurie Mannon in John Kander and Fred Ebb's 1968 musical production of The Happy Time.
 She replaced Linda Bennett in that role just before the New York opening.
 Her opening day performance was well received by the critics, who noted her "enchanting voice, looks, and personality."

 Gregg received a Tony Award nomination for her performances in The Happy Time, in the category Featured, i.e., supporting, Actress (Musical).
 Her co-star in the musical, Robert Goulet won the Tony that year for best actor in a musical.
 She did win a Theatre World Award for the 1967–68 season for her debut performance.

 Death

-Gregg died of cancer on November 7, 2016, aged 79, in Van Nuys, California.
+Gregg died of cancer on November 7, 2016, aged 79, in the Van Nuys neighborhood of Los Angeles.